QuestioWo/buddhabrot/README.md

 ```

 A OpenGL window titled `Buddhabrot` will appear after the [buddhabrot](https://en.wikipedia.org/wiki/Buddhabrot) has been calculated.
 Examples of the program running can be found above

+Exiting the program can be done by pressing `Ctrl + C` in the same terminal window